jariarkko/arch-dedr-report/draft-arkko-arch-dedr-report.md

 ## Actions

 The prime conclusion from the workshop was that the topic is not completed in the workshop.
 Much more work is needed.
-The best way for ietf to do things is through standards.
+The best way for the IETF to make an impact is through standards.
 The IETF should focus on the parts that it is responsible for, and be available as an expert on other discussions.

 The documents/outputs and actions described in the following were deemed relevant by the participants.